AnnaHollandSmith/Scala_101/notes/module_2/notes.md

 - Many languages permit the definition of 'static' fields and methods
 - These are globally available within the runtime, such as JVM
 - The are not related to specific instances of a class

+**When are Objects Used?**

+- Class Factories
+- Utility methods
+- Constant definitions